ChromoBacterium/Basic-Chatterbot/README.md

-# Random Program
+# Calculator
-A random program written in Python 3.6
+A calculator written in Python 3.6